samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 Remember that data must coincide with the columns in the created table.

-Here you will find also the email sending flow for alerts notification to the user.

-You will find notes that will help you to create your personalized MySQL table and will guide you in the process of storing data.
+Nodes that will help you to create your personalized MySQL table and will guide you in the process of storing data.

-You will find the nodes to download data from the MySQL table directly.
+Nodes to download data from the MySQL table directly.

-Remember that this will only download your information related to the current trial in the course selected by the user in the dashboard; This was done in that way to not overload the Raspberry Pi with downloading very heavy files
+Remember that this will only download your information related to the current trial in the course selected by the user in the dashboard; This was done in that way to not overload the Raspberry Pi with downloading very heavy files.

 Note that are created two files to be downloaded.
 One file is from the DATA database and contains all information from sensors stored.
 The second one is from the SETTINGS database, which stored all configurations that the user set before.
 Then is possible to download both files with different information but depending on the current trial name.